 There’s no upper age limit for student finance but if you're over 60 on the first day of the first academic year of your course, you won’t be able to get the basic Maintenance Loan - you should apply for a Special Support Loan instead.
 The amount of loan you can get depends on your household income only.

-As a general rule, a Tuition Fee Loan is available for the full length of your course, plus one extra year if needed, for example, if:
+As a general rule, a Tuition Fee Loan is available for the full length of your first course, plus one extra year if needed, for example, if:

-- you change your course, or
+- you change your course,

 - you leave your course but start another.